workshopbutler/developer-portal/docs/widgets/quick-start.md

 In the end, the visitors of the website will be able to browse the schedule of workshops, register to them, check your trainers and their profiles.
 Approximate time for the completion is 10-15 mins.

+!!!info
+   We have [an easy-to-use click-through kit](https://workshopbutler.com/kit) to configure the widgets.
+We recommend starting wih it and come back for more detailed info later.

 ## How the Widgets work
 Before making the first step, let's discuss shortly how the widgets work.
 This knowledge helps you to understand better the rest of the guide.